blawson69/PurseStrings/README.md

 This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters using the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped).
 It adds a "Purse" to a character for storing coinage, and will add/subtract appropriately when collecting loot, paying for goods/services, etc. (See the [Notes](#notes) below for more info.)

 ### Coinage
-Coinage can be sent as either a list of amounts & denominations (no spaces nor commas), or as a shorthand list with a colon separating the amounts in denominational order from smallest to largest with zeros for placeholders (no spaces).
+Coinage can be sent as either a list of amounts & denominations (no spaces nor commas), or as a shorthand list with a colon separating the amounts in denominational order from smallest to largest with zeros for placeholders.
+Commas and spaces are now handled appropriately as well.

-Both of the examples below represent 30cp and 4gp:
+All of the examples below represent 30cp and 4gp:
 * 30cp 4gp
+* 30 cp 4 gp
+* 30cp, 4gp
 * 30:0:0:4:0

+### Party Members
+You can add characters to a Party Members list which persists across sessions.
+This makes the distribution of loot easy, as it eliminates the need for selecting multiple tokens.
+Giving individual characters money still requires that the character(s) token be selected.

 ### Syntax